barcelonadigital/Cloud4All-Context-Aware-Server/README.md

 Description
 -----------

-The Context Aware Server (CAS) developed in NodeJs provides a platform that collects and process the data from sensors and when some triggers are fired it sends the processed data to gpii-flowmanager
+The Context Aware Server (CAS) developed in NodeJs provides a platform that collects, stores and process the data from sensors and when some triggers are fired it sends the processed data to a client in json format.

 License
 -------